jonasmiederer/EKS-Presentation/slides.md

 # EC2 vs Fargate

-- EC2 is a bit cheaper
+- EC2++ : EC2 is a bit cheaper
+- EC2++ : In EKS Fargate each pod is run in its own VM and container images are not cached on nodes, making the startup times for pods 1-2 minutes long
-- Daemonsets are not supported in EKS Fargate, so observability tools like Splunk and Datadog have to run in sidecar containers in each pod instead of a daemonset per node
+- Fargate-- : Daemonsets are not supported in EKS Fargate, so observability tools like Splunk and Datadog have to run in sidecar containers in each pod instead of a daemonset per node

-- In EKS Fargate each pod is run in its own VM and container images are not cached on nodes, making the startup times for pods 1-2 minutes long
+---
+transition: slide-left
+---

+# Auto scaling

+- Kubernetes Cluster Autoscaler (SIG) : Stable and robust.
+Can only handle one kind of resources.
+- Karpenter (AWS) : Cost optimisation in mind.
+Start any kind of EC2 instances.
+Always try to reorganize pods and nodes.

 ---
 transition: slide-left
 ---

 # Security : IAM least priviledge principle

 IAM role can be define at
 - Managed node group level : like IAM Role for an EC2
 - Service level  with : IAM roles for K8s service accounts.
 Pods make signed call